-4.2.5 Specific Provisions - 112, 112d, 110 ISL and 112 ISL Reclamation Permit Operations
+4.2.5 Specific Provisions - 112 Reclamation Permit Operations

-- (1) The Financial Warranty for any 112, 112d, 110 ISL and 112 ISL Reclamation Permit shall be in an amount to be determined by the Board in accordance with the guidelines set forth herein. - (2) The Financial Warranty for any 112, 112d, 110 ISL and 112 ISL Reclamation Permit which is automatically issued as a result of Board inaction within two hundred forty (240) days for any in situ leach mining application and within the one hundred twenty (120) day period for non in situ leach mining 112 and 112d permit applications pursuant to the Act shall be in an amount equal to two thousand dollars (\$2,000.00) for each acre of Affected Land, or other such amount as the Board may determine at a subsequent hearing. - (3) If, at a hearing, the Board determines that the Financial Warranty is not adequate, the Operator shall have sixty (60) days to post the additional Financial Warranty in a form and amount acceptable to the Board.
+(1) The Financial Warranty for any 112 Reclamation Permit shall be in an amount to be determined by the Board in accordance with the guidelines set forth herein.

-4.2.6 Specific Provisions - Prospecting Notice
+- (2) The Financial Warranty for any 112 Reclamation Permit which is automatically issued as a result of Board inaction within the one hundred and twenty (120) day period pursuant to the Act shall be in an amount equal to two thousand dollars (\$2,000.00) for each acre of Affected Land, or other such amount as the Board may determine at a subsequent hearing. - (3) If, at a hearing, the Board determines that the Financial Warranty is not adequate, the Operator shall have sixty (60) days to post the additional Financial Warranty in a form and amount acceptable to the Board.

-(1) Upon filing the Notice of Intent to Conduct Prospecting, the person shall provide Financial Warranty in the amount of two thousand dollars (\$2,000.00) per acre of the land to be disturbed, or such other amount as determined by the Office, based on the projected costs of reclamation.
+4.2.6 Specific Provisions - Exploration Notice

-(2) Statewide Warranties may be submitted for prospecting, provided such warranties are in an amount equal to the estimated cost of reclamation per acre of affected land.
+- (1) Upon filing the Notice of Intent to Conduct Exploration, the person shall provide Financial Warranty in the amount of two thousand dollars (\$2,000.00) per acre of the land to be disturbed, or such other amount as determined by the Office, based on the projected costs of reclamation. - (2) Statewide Warranties may be submitted for exploration, provided such warranties are in an amount equal to the estimated cost of reclamation per acre of affected land.